Openverse-OS/VR-Protocols/Procedural Standardization.md

 ### Hardware & Laboratory Setup

 - Use headsets with 90Hz refresh rates or higher and 6DoF (Six Degrees of Freedom) tracking to reduce latency and improve the user experience, as lower refresh rates may induce cybersickness.
-- For VR simulations lasting more than 30 minutes, ensure participants' interpupillary distance (IPD) is measured and set correctly to avoid eye strain and discomfort.
-Ill-fitted headsets can increase the risk of cybersickness over prolonged use.
+- Ensure participants' interpupillary distance (IPD) is measured and set correctly to avoid eye strain and discomfort.
+Ill-fitted headsets can increase the risk of cybersickness, especially over prolonged use.
 - Carefully design the physical research space to eliminate tripping hazards, sharp objects, or any furniture that participants may accidentally collide with while in the VR environment.
 - Implement virtual boundary systems (e.g., Oculus Guardian, HTC Chaperone) that alert participants when they approach the edges of the prepared lab space.
 This minimizes the risk of running into real-world obstacles and walls.
 - Avoid equipment setups that block exits or walkways.
 Ensure that participants can quickly remove headsets and evacuate the area in case of emergencies (e.g., alarms, fire drills).
+- Avoid leaving ambulatory participants in VR unattended.
+If maintaing a sense of privacy is a concern, then keep watch over participants through a real-time video feed.
 - Set accompanying audio to an acceptable level that will not induce hearing damage.

 ### Laboratory Procedures